julie-scherer/kafka-flink-postgres-pipeline/README.md

     make clean # to remove the docker container and dangling images
     ```

-    :paperclip: Note the `/var/lib/postgresql/data` directory inside the PostgreSQL container is mounted to the `./postgres-data` directory on your local machine.
+    :grey_exclamation: Note the `/var/lib/postgresql/data` directory inside the PostgreSQL container is mounted to the `./postgres-data` directory on your local machine.
 This means the data will persist across container restarts or removals, so even if you stop/remove the container, you won't lose any data written within the container.

 ------

-:star2: To see all the make commands that're available and what they do, run:
+:information_source: To see all the make commands that're available and what they do, run:

 ```bash
 make help